 Dr. Sarah Martinez, a sex therapist specializing in power dynamics, notes: “The healthiest relationships allow for flexibility.
 Even submissive men should feel comfortable asserting themselves when something truly matters to them.”

-What’s Inside a Submissive Man’s Mind
+What Goes On Inside a Submissive Man’s Mind?

 Understanding the psychology behind male submission can help partners build stronger, more empathetic connections.